jdossgollin/F21-CEVE101/policies.md

 *This can work great, but only if everyone comes to class fully prepared.*

 **All assignments must be submitted on Canvas**.
-You are welcome to complete your assignment by hand and scan it using a free application such as [Adobe Scan](https://acrobat.adobe.com/us/en/mobile/scanner-app.html), but please check for legibility before submitting.
+You are welcome to complete your assignment by hand and scan it using a free application such as [Adobe Scan](https://acrobat.adobe.com/us/en/mobile/scanner-app.html) or Genius Scan, but please check for legibility before submitting.
 There are also scanners that you can use, e.g. [in Fondren](https://library.rice.edu/services/copy-print-scan).
 Unless specifically instructed otherwise, you should submit a `.pdf` file.